openresty/showman-samples/README.md

 OpenResty Showman
 -----------------

-`OpenResty-Showman/` is for our [OpenResty Showman](https://www.youtube.com/playlist?list=PLlR4WakbzQp14ovGVZCtTKdfX3u4u7PNR) YouTube playlist.
+[OpenResty-Showman/](OpenResty-Showman/) is for our [OpenResty Showman](https://www.youtube.com/playlist?list=PLlR4WakbzQp14ovGVZCtTKdfX3u4u7PNR) YouTube playlist.

+Most of the samples under this directory use the `Narrative` language to add narrative voices and subtitles to manually-recorded videos.
+Some use [navlang](https://doc.openresty.com/en/navlang/) instead.

+It contains the following screenplay files:

+* Screenplay [showman-google.nar](OpenResty-Showman/showman-google.nar) is for video [How to Auto-Generate Demo Videos for Google Search from Screenplay Docs (via OpenResty Showman)](https://youtu.be/i_n53z_zE3A).
+* Screenplay [showman-baidu.nar](OpenResty-Showman/showman-baidu.nar) is for video [Auto-Generate Demo Videos for Baidu Search from Screenplay Documents (in Chinese)](https://youtu.be/y_g6B4aRc5o).

 [Back to TOC](#table-of-contents)